chapter-three/oophp-training/all.md

 purposes.
 This abstract class contains many concrete methods as well as abstract methods.

-Different supported databases each extend this `DatabaseConneciton` class and then have access to the augmented PDO class, with inherited methods available.
+Different supported databases each extend this `DatabaseConnection` class and then have access to the augmented PDO class, with inherited methods available.
-These supported databases then implement the abstract methods declared in the DatabaseConneciton class as they unique to a given database.
+These supported databases then implement the abstract methods declared in the DatabaseConneciton class as they are unique to a given database.

-For instance, within the `DatabaseConneciton` class an abstract `queryRange` function is declared.
+For instance, within the `DatabaseConnection` class an abstract `queryRange` function is declared.
 The implementations of this abstract method differ from MySQL to PostgreSQL as the syntax for range queries differs between the two databases.